Skip to Main Content

 • Moderate to late-stage cancer, neurological, circulatory, endocrine, respiratory conditions, and uncontrolled pain/uncontrolled symptomology.

-• Multiple care providers who may not be communicating with each other, which increases the risk of an acute event, such as hospital readmission.
+• Multiple care physicians and other providers who may not be communicating with each other, which increases the risk of an acute event, such as hospital readmission.

 • Advanced chronic diseases with multiple hospitalizations (greater than two in the last six months).